High-resolution radio imaging of TGSSJ1530+1049, a radio galaxy in a dense environment at z=4: Observations and data reduction

 \subsection{EVN observation}

 The EVN observation of J1530$+$1049 was conducted on 2018 September 19 at $1.7$\,GHz frequency (project code: RSG11) in e-VLBI mode \citep{evlbi}.
 The observing bandwidth was divided into $8$ intermediate frequency channels (IF) with $16$\,MHz bandwidth each.
 The following antennas provided data: a single antenna of the Westerbork Synthesis Radio Telescope (the Netherlands), Effelsberg (Germany), Medicina (Italy), Onsala (Sweden), Tianma (China), Toru\'n (Poland), Hartebeesthoek (South Africa), and Sardinia (Italy).
 Sardinia observed in only four IFs.
+The $(u,v)$-coverage of the observation is shown in the rightmost panel of Fig.\,\ref{fig:uvplot}.

 The observation was conducted in phase-referencing mode \citep{p-ref}.
 The phase-reference calibrator, ICRF\,J152502.9$+$110744 (hereafter J1525$+$1107), and the target source were observed alternately, in cycles with $1.5$~min time spent on the calibrator and $4.5$~min on the target source.
 The total on-target integration time was $57.6$~min.